ibm-cloud-docs/monitoring/faq.md

 Yes!
 While viewing the dashboard choose the `Options` menu (ellipsis icon) and choose `Share`.
 You will be presented with two options `Share with Team` and `Share Public URL`.
 Choosing the public URL will mean that anyone with the URL will be able to view the metrics on the dashboard.

-**Just make sure you are careful not to expose any confidential information since there is no access control on these links.**
+**Do not expose any confidential information through shared dashboards since there is no access control on these links.**
 {: important}

 ### Is the Sysdig agent restricted in its namespace or kernel isolated?